lightning/bolts/02-peer-protocol.md

 `amount-sat` equal to zero, below its own `htlc-minimum-msat`, or which the sending node cannot afford at the current `fee-rate` while maintaining its channel reserve.
-A receiving node SHOULD fail the channel if a sending node adds more than its `max-num-htlcs` HTLCs to its local commitment transaction.
+A receiving node SHOULD fail the channel if a sending node adds more than its `max-accepted-htlcs` HTLCs to its local commitment transaction.

 A receiving node MUST allow multiple HTLCs with the same payment hash.